 Large Format & Color Printing

-- Large format poster printing - standard dimensions are 35" height by 48" width.
+- Large format poster printing for academic purposes - standard poster dimensions are 35" height by 48" width.

 Sample Adobe InDesign Poster Templates for Sigma Xi, as well as great design tips, are available at Colin Purrington's website.